aaronmarr/blog-old/posts/getting-started-with-react-context.md

 export default App;
 ```

 As you can see,  `CounterProvider` is the root component for our application.
-This will allow us to consume the context in any children further down component tree.
-In this case, we’ll set up the context consumer in the yet-to-be-defined `Counter` component.
+The provider doesn’t necessarily need to be the root component, it just needs to wrap any children which will consume the context.
+In this case, the consumer will reside in the `Counter` component, which we will define next.

 ## Create the consumer context
 Let’s create the `Counter` component now.
 Create a new file, `Counter.js`.
 This component will implement the `CounterConsumer`.
 The consumer accepts a single function as its child, and the first argument to this function is the value of the `value` property of our `provider` component (i.e., `counter`, `onIncrement` and `onDecrement`).